extiverse/bazaar/README.md

 Enable the extension under the extensions tab in the admin area.
 A settings modal will popup asking you for a token, which most likely will already be there.
 You're good to go, open the Bazaar tab on the left and enjoy!

+## Extension developers

+Bazaar connects to [flagrow.io](https://flagrow.io/) to provide up-to-date extension list and metadata.
+This data is refreshed periodically via the Packagist API.

+This means you don't have anything particular to do to get your extension inside Bazaar.

+However here are a few additional steps you can take to improve the way your extension looks (check these keys in your `composer.json` file):

+- Fill the `license` key so we everybody know what they can do with your code
+- Add every author to the `authors` key so we can list them
+- Choose a sensible name for `extra.flarum-extension.title`.
+This value is used with the tags to provide search
+- Don't forget to set an `extra.flarum-extension.icon` setting to your extension, it looks a lot better with an icon
+- Add an `extra.flagrow.discuss` key to link your extension with its discussion on Flarum Discuss.
+Must be a valid url starting with `https://discuss.flarum.org/d/`

+**Note:** not all this data is currently shown in Bazaar/[flagrow.io](https://flagrow.io/), but it's coming soon !

 ## Support our work

 We prefer to keep our work available to everyone.